 I enjoyed the intersection with some of the author’s other series and past Crossroads Collections.

-Past Crossroads Collections: More Great Christian Romance Books
+Other Crossroads Collections: More Great Christian Romance Novels

 Here’s a fun one!
 If you’ve read any of the others in the Montavero/Serenity’s Landing series, you will recognize some of the main players, though you don’t have to, in order to enjoy this one.